-Since EXTTI’s founding (more than 15 years ago), Michael A. Robbins has worked on more than 550 employment cases as an expert witness and consultant.
+Since EXTTI’s founding (almost 25 years ago), Michael A. Robbins has worked on more than 700 employment cases as an expert witness and consultant.
 His work is divided between work for plaintiffs and for defendants.
-Previously, having practiced labor and employment law for 20 years, Mr. Robbins has extensive credentials in this area.
+Previously, having practiced labor and employment law for 20 years, plus taught Human Resources, Mr. Robbins has extensive credentials in this area.
 These credentials, combined with a persuasive, authoritative style, result in an impressive presentation before judges and juries as well as before mediators and arbitrators.
 In 2006, Mr. Robbins was selected for “Best Lawyers in America Preferred Experts.”

 In EEOC v.
 Scolari Warehouse Stores, 488 F. Supp.
 2d 1117 (D. N.V.
 2007), the Federal District Court relied on Mr. Robbins’ testimony as an expert witness on investigation issues, stating: “[T]his Court finds particularly instructive the expert, Michael Robbins’ report.”
 Mr. Robbins’ background and experience “leads this Court to view Mr. Robbins as a reputable source of expert testimony.”